Azure/AI-PredictiveMaintenance/docs/Productionalization.md

 The purpose of this document is to provide guidance for you to configure each component of your Predictive Maintenance solution for handling production workloads.

 # Data collection
-## Real time data ingress: IoT hub, scale, security
+## Real time data ingress with IoT Hub
 The implementation details of real-time ingress are documented in the [data collection section of the solution design document](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/Solution-Design.md#i-data-collection).
-Azure IoT Hub is designed to handle scalablility and security out of the box.
+Azure IoT Hub offers several options based on [pricing](https://azure.microsoft.com/en-us/pricing/details/iot-hub/) and [scale](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling).
+IoT Hub provides [basic and standard tiers](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling#basic-and-standard-tiers) which will impact the features available.
+Both tiers provide the same [3 options for throughput scale](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling#message-throughput).
 Refer to the [IoT Solutions Remote Monitoring documentation](https://docs.microsoft.com/en-us/azure/iot-accelerators/iot-accelerators-remote-monitoring-explore) for details.
-If you are collecting your real-time telemetry with another service, you will need to include your own answers to scalability and security.
 Attempting to solve a predictive maintenance problem is predicated on already having a comprehensive remote monitoring solution operationalized.

 # Modeling
 ## Featurization